irmen/prog8/docs/source/programming.rst

     f = 56.777
     ub = f as ubyte             ; ub will be 56

-Sometimes it is a straight 'type cast' where the value is simply interpreted as being of the other type, sometimes an actual value conversion is done to convert it into the targe type.
+Sometimes it is a straight reinterpretation of the given value as being of the other type, sometimes an actual value conversion is done to convert it into the other type.
-Try to avoid type conversions as much as possible.
+Try to avoid those type conversions as much as possible.

 Initial values across multiple runs of the program